jchultarsky101/pcli/README.md

 **NOTE:** If the metadata property value is an empty string, this command will delete the property for the model.
 In other words, if you want to delete a property, upload the same with value of an empty string in the input CSV file.

-## Reading the Assembly Structure
+## Reading the assembly structure

-The command "assembly-tree" will query for a specific model and return as result the assembly structure.
+The command **assembly-tree** will query for a specific model and return as result the assembly structure.
-Obviously, this is mostly useful when working with assemblies.
+Obviously, this is ony useful when working with assemblies.
 The assembly tree could be recursive with assemblies having sub-assemblies, and so forth.

-The "assembly-tree" command supports the unique output format of "tree".
+The **assembly-tree** command supports the unique output format of "tree".

-## Matching Models to Other Models
+## Matching models to other models

 Physna's core expertise is in finding geometric matches for models.
-The sub-command "--match-model" does part-to-part match.
+The sub-command **match-model** does part-to-part match.
 This means that a model is matched as a unit to all other models in the system.
 With this function, we do not cascade from top-level assembly into all of its sub-assemblies, nor we try to determine if this model may be a component of another assembly.